KendrickWeb94/Enver_Digital_Agency/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+Or if you want to clone this repository
+- download git bash for windows or mac
+- open your git bash terminal
+- Run git clone

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.